jeromeetienne/threex/src/threex.flocking/README.md

 ## TODO

+* do a threex.physicsControls.js
+    - with the base of threex.flockingcontrols.js
+    - with position, acceleration, velocity, damping
+* have threex.flockingcontrols.js on top of threex.physicsControls.js

 * put a weight for each force cohesion/alignement/separation
 * when estimating neighboors, do a weighted average using a tween function
 * make debug info